Comparing Different Pipe Materials: Pros and Cons

 Cons of Braided Pipes

-• May be more expensive than non-braided alternatives.
+• More expensive than non-braided pipe materials..

 • Requires careful handling to avoid damaging the metallic braid.